 3. Challenge on Machine Size and Clamping Force

-Injection molding large parts require injection molding machines with significantly higher clamping force and shot size.
+Injection molding large parts requires injection molding machines with significantly higher clamping force and shot size.
 The larger the part, the more pressure is needed to keep the mold closed and ensure the molten material is injected properly.
 Inadequate clamping force can lead to mold opening, material leakage, and compromised part quality.

 To address this challenge: